(previously known as Xylorycta basileia)

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

 The adult moth of this species has black forewings, each with a broad yellow band across the middle and also at the base.
 The hindwings are plain brown.
+The wingspan is up to 2 cms.

 The species occurs in